ViralTexts/gtr-clusters/clusters/Self%20Preservation%20Sheffield%20Independent%2024%20June%201843.md

 ‘* We consider this book really ought, as a matter of
 safety, to be placed in the hands of every youth whose
 appearance indicates any teudency to vervous debility,
 or premature decay.
-Mr. La&#x27;Mert, who is a a
+Mr. La&#x27;Mert, who is a ae
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/sim_spectator-uk_1843-03-18_16_768%2Fsim_spectator-uk_1843-03-18_16_768_jp2.zip%2Fsim_spectator-uk_1843-03-18_16_768_jp2%2Fsim_spectator-uk_1843-03-18_16_768_0022.jp2/pct:61.404110,79.470199,26.027397,9.768212/600,/0/default.jpg"/>
 </td>